OptareSolutions/newcandidates/README.md

 Now open a browser and navigate to the URL http://localhost:8080/, you should find a Hello World! message.

+Now you are ready!
 Just a small tip: the assignment may be based in this project structure ;-)